 Anyway, three years is not a very short time especially if you are an early 30-ish man with little or no prospects in the market (lets face it, I ain’t no Greek God, nor does my pay check resemble some astronomical figure).

 Rather than loneliness what I fear most is the misadventure of the heart and the poison of bitterness, which creeps into one’s self.
 That poison manifests itself as anger, as frustration and a general un-quietness in your being.
 It stops you from being productive and also makes you behave like an injured animal, snarling at every one.
-I have been through that phase once before and didn’t want to go through it again.
+I have been through that phase of moving on after breakup once before and didn’t want to go through it again.

 So I did the best thing I could do – I just let it go; took a deep breath and told myself, “Darling I am with you.
 It is okay, you are alone; it is okay, you lost your charm, but it is not okay that you beat yourself up.
 Be with yourself, be gentle with yourself and whatever you do, do not behave as if nothing has gone wrong.
 Just be with yourself and comfort yourself.
 Time, as they say heals, but you need to start the process.”